Gibson Desert: Name

-The Gibson Desert was named by explorer Ernest Giles after a member of his party, Alfred Gibson, who became lost and presumably died in this desert during an expedition in 1874.
+Explorer Ernest Giles named the Gibson Desert after a member of his party, Alfred Gibson, who became lost and presumably died in this desert during an expedition in 1874.

 Indigenous habitation

-In much of the region, especially the drier western portion, the majority of people living in the area are Indigenous Australians.
+In much of the region, especially the drier western portion, most of the people living in the area are Indigenous Australians.
 In 1984, due to a severe drought which had dried up all of the springs and depleted the bush foods, a group of the Pintupi people who were living a traditional semi-nomadic desert-dwelling life, walked out of a remote wilderness in the central-eastern portion of the Gibson Desert (northeast of Warburton) and made contact for the first time with mainstream Australian society.
 They are believed to have been perhaps the last uncontacted tribe in Australia.
 On the eastern margin of the region, population centres (which include people of European descent) include Warburton, Mantamaru and Warakurna.
 Young Indigenous adults from the Gibson Desert region work in the Wilurarra Creative programs to maintain and develop their culture.